jwillinghalpern/fm_rainbow_log/README.md

     - To see the folders in your PATH, run this in your terminal: `echo $PATH | sed -E 's/:/\n/g'`
 2. Restart your terminal and type `fmrl --help`.

 Binaries are available in the [Releases](https://github.com/jwillinghalpern/fm_rainbow_log/releases) section of this repo.
-Download the latest `fmrl_x_x_x.zip` file, and choose the right binary for your computer.

 NOTE: On MacOS, the first time you run the program you'll encounter a security warning.
 [See here](./readme-files/macos-security.md)